realmaitreal/Seine-Sud-Est-all-Lines-and-Key-toutes-Lignes-et-Touches/README.md

 ## 🥚 New Real Bus Lines / Lignes de Bus Réelles

 These are real lines programmed but not build, they are easter eggs.
 They only work on the IVECO URBANWAY.
-Ces lignes sont programmées mais pas encore construites dans le jeu.
+Ces lignes sont programmées mais ne sont pas construits, ce sont des easter eggs.
 Elles fonctionnent uniquement sur l'IVECO URBANWAY.

 | Line / Ligne | Destination | Mission Code |
 |--------------|-------------|--------------|